ASerfozo/Data_Science_in_R/Task_3_Image_Recognition/README.md

 - In the docs folder the report is located in html.
 - In the output folder the outputs of the models are located.

 The project includes the image classification exercise of the Fashion MNIST data including fashion items.
-In the project we are using neural network models.
+In the project we are using neural network models with keras.

 Link to github repo of project: https://github.com/ASerfozo/Data_Science_in_R/tree/main/Task_3_Image_Recognition